 To make the whole property safe, and to bring the SSSI back into good condition, we are currently carrying out a large-scale project to remove about seven hectares of rhododendron and to make the rockfaces safe.
 Because of the dangerous nature of the works, the likelihood of vegetation and rock falling through the site during the works, and the difficulty of carrying out this works with the public present, we have taken the difficult decision to close the whole site to the public, including all the footpaths and most of the open access land, from 30 November 2020 until (at latest) 30 May 2021.
 However, we hope to have the site safe and reopened by mid-April 2021.

 The map below shows the extent of the footpath closure and open access land restriction.
 You can still use the bridleway at the northern end of the property, cross the bridge and the ford to explore the valley and you can enjoy the use of the picnic benches in the lower woodland.

 FOR YOUR OWN SAFETY – PLEASE DO NOT TRY TO CROSS THE WALLS OR FENCES TO ACCESS THIS LAND

-When Stanley Ghyll reopens to the public in time for Easter 2021, the site will be well on its way to much improved biodiversity.
+When Stanley Ghyll reopens to the public in mid-April 2021, the site will be well on its way to much improved biodiversity.
 Eliminating the dense rhododendron canopy will encourage the growth of native vegetation and manifestly transform the site with birdsong and light.
 Crucially, the site will be have been thoroughly inspected and signed off by our specialist engineers so that visitors can once again, safely access the wonders of Stanley Ghyll.

 Thank you for your patience during these necessary health and safety works.
 Should you have any questions in the meantime, please contact Rec Cathey, Area Ranger: email@example.com